carlolars/wsl-gap/README.md

 * The `gpg-agent` is started if not already running.
 * The `GNUPGHOME` environment variable (if set) or `AppData\Roaming\gnupg` will be used as path to the `S.gpg-agent` socket on the `Windows` side.
+* By putting the socket files in the `/tmp` directory in `WSL` they will be deleted when the `WSL` instance shuts down, which is especially useful for `WSL1`.

 ### Requirements
 * `GnuPG` installed and working in `Windows`, with the path to `gnupg\bin` added